 The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires Colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95 per cent.
-During the accounting period 1 August 2021 to 31 July 2022, the College paid 86% of its invoices within 30 days (2021: 82%).
-The College incurred £45 in respect of late payment for this period however this related to an overpayment which the college is currently in the process of recovering.
+During the accounting period 1 August 2022 to 31 July 2023, the College paid 85% of its invoices within 30 days (2022: 86%).
+The College incurred no additional costs in respect of late payment for this period however this related to an overpayment which the college is currently in the process of recovering.